nrother/dynamiclua/DynamicLua/Readme.txt

 Documentation
 -------------
-Please refer to the official documentation on the Codeplex site: http://dynamiclua.codeplex.com/documentation
+Please refer to the official documentation on the GitHub site: https://github.com/nrother/dynamiclua/wiki

 Bugs/Feedback
 -------------
-You might report bugs on the Codeplex site in the Issue Tracker: http://dynamiclua.codeplex.com/workitem/list/basic You can also drop me an email, write to info (ät) niklas-rother (dot) de, in English or German.
+You might report bugs on the Codeplex site in the Issue Tracker: https://github.com/nrother/dynamiclua/issues You can also drop me an email, write to info (at) niklas-rother (dot) de, in English or German.

 Help
 ----